microsoft/fastlane-plugin-appcenter/README.md

   error_on_create_existing: false # Set to false if you don't want to error if the release already exists (default: `true`) )
 ```
+All fields except 'error_on_create_existing' are required.

+THe `appcenter_create_app` action creates an App Center app with the given attributes and
+returns a hash of the newly created app with generated values.

+If the app already exists, action aborts with error.

+If the 'error_on_create_existing' is set to false, an existing app will not error and instead return the app hash unchanged.

 ### Help